Updated: May 10

 Pro-life means pro-adoption.
 I know there isn’t anyone that would say they are anti-adoption but when was the last time you researched the adoption process and costs?
 It’s long and expensive, especially expensive..
 Many people want to adopt but can’t because they can’t afford it.
 Certain tax laws and government policies make it more difficult and more expensive.
 If you are pro-life you can’t turn a blind eye to these facts, laws and policies because they don’t affect you personally.

 Pro-life needs to be for the whole life.
 It doesn’t stop when the baby is no longer a baby.
 We want to shout about the sanctity of life when it comes to babies being born but we no longer treat that life as sacred when the baby is a child or teen in the foster care system.
 Or when that baby is an adult being sold into slavery in Libya.
 Or when that baby is now a heroin addict in need of rehabilitation and a second chance.
 Or when that baby is a refugee in search of sanctuary.
+Or when that baby is the victim of racism and violence.

 I can hear your arguments.
 I can hear you speak of safety.
 I can hear you argue personal responsibility.
 I can hear you say you didn’t know it was happening or you don’t believe you can make a difference.

 I also don't believe government policies are solely the answer to this.
-God commanded the church to care for widows and orphans and I don't think He meant for us to stop there.
+God commanded the church to care for widows and orphans and to love justice and I don't think He meant for us to stop there.
 We can reach out.
 We can teach.
 We can help.
 We can support.
 We can open our eyes to our neighbors and like the Good Samaritan go the extra mile to show them the love of Christ in action.

 Philippians 2:4 ESV